dell/csm-docs/content/docs/csidriver/installation/helm/powerstore.md

 ### Set up the NVMeTCP Initiator

-If you use the NVMe/TCP protocol, set up the NVMe initiator:
+If you want to use the NVMe/TCP protocol, set up the NVMe initiator as follows
 - The driver requires NVMe management command-line interface (nvme-cli) to use configure, edit, view or start the NVMe client and target.
 The nvme-cli utility provides a command-line and interactive shell option.
 The NVMe CLI tool is installed in the host using the below command.
 `sudo apt install nvme-cli`